aws-samples/amazon-comprehend-doc-search/README.md

 Skill and Organization or Location (For example Python AND ABC Company OR Florida)

-Downloading search resume
+## Downloading search results

-Copy the S3 link of the person in the result,You will be redirected to the S3 bucket where you uploaded the resume.Download the resume by clicking Download:
+Copy the S3 link of the person in the result,You will be redirected to the S3 bucket where you uploaded the resume.Download the document by clicking Download:

-Advanced:
+## Advanced:

 You can use this application with Amazon Textract (in preview) ,Amazon Textract is a service that automatically extracts text and data from scanned documents.
 Amazon Textract goes beyond simple optical character recognition (OCR) to also identify the contents of fields in forms and information stored in tables.
 Using Textract with Comprehend and Elasticsearch, you will be able to search and analyze forms and scanned resumes.